-- Salads: As I mentioned, you don’t need a recipe for a salad.
+You don’t need a recipe for a salad, although there are certainly plenty of great ones out there.
 To keep things creative, mix up which greens you will use, try new salad dressings, and switch up your add ins.
 Use different roasted vegetables, seeds (sunflower, pumpkin, etc), protein sources like lentils, tofu, chickpeas and more.

-If you want a more specific salad recipe to get started, try out this spinach salad with BBQ tofu or checkout our full list of salads here.
-Bonus tip: Make extra of the tofu and throw it into grain bowls or serve for dinner with rice and broccoli.
+If you want a more specific salad recipe to get started, try out this spinach salad with BBQ tofu, our awesome chickpea avocado salad or checkout our full guide to creating the best salads here.
+Bonus tip: Make extra of the tofu from the spinach salad and throw it into grain bowls or serve for dinner with rice and broccoli.

-- Grain Bowls: A grain bowl is, in my mind, basically a salad, just you switch out the greens for grains!
-You can use quinoa, rice, farro, couscous or whatever else you like as the base and then add in toppings like a salad (avocado, roasted veg, legumes, tofu) and drizzle with some dressing.
+A grain bowl is, in my mind, basically a salad, you just switch out the greens for grains!
+You can use quinoa, rice, farro, couscous, bulgur or whatever else you like as the base and then add in toppings like a salad (avocado, roasted veg, legumes, tofu) and drizzle with some dressing.
 Done!

-- Chickpea Tuna: This is a great recipe to make a huge batch of for the week.
-If you enjoy eating the same thing every day you can easily make a sandwich out of it every day and be done, or you can turn it into some different types of meals; a tuna melt, mixed with cooked pasta for a pasta salad, etc.
+This is a great recipe to make a huge batch of for the week.
+If you enjoy eating the same thing every day you can easily make sandwiches out of it for each day and be done, or you can turn it into some different types of meals; a tuna melt, mixed with cooked pasta for a pasta salad, etc.

 Check out our Chickpea Tuna Salad Recipe here.

-- Vegan Egg Salad: This is another 5 minute recipe that you can make a large batch of and have sandwiches for the week.
-It is toddler approved as well, at least my toddler likes to eat it by the spoonful.
+This is another 5 minute recipe that you can make a large batch of and have sandwiches for the week.
+It is toddler approved as well (at least my toddler likes to eat it by the spoonful).